Braviacull/TennisTrackGui/README.md

 # Instructions to create and set up an environment to use the program on Windows:

 <!--
+IMPORTANT: If you have trouble installing catboost, you probably need to install Rust first.
+Alternatively, you can install an older version of Python (3.12.7 should be fine).

 IMPORTANT: if at any point something doesn't work, restarting the system can be a solution.

 IMPORTANT: always use pip to install packages.